ArpitxGit/Smart-Contract/README.md

 ## Where does it get stored:-
 Smart Contracts are stored on the Blockchain because it is important for the contract to be available to the people making transactions.

-#### 👁️Smart Contracts in this repo are wrritten, so that it is easy to understand how to do different types of working in smart contract.
+#### 👁️Smart Contracts in this repo are wrritten, so that it is easy to understand how to do different types of working in smart contract